org-metaeffekt/metaeffekt-core/docs/component-patterns-worksheet.md

 Component version specifies the version of the artifact derived from a matching component pattern.

 ### Column `Version Anchor`
 Version Anchors must not be empty.
-These are used for matching the component patters.
+These are used for matching the component patterns.
 Includes and excludes are evaluated around a version anchor.

 The version anchor is a relative file path.
 E.g. version/version.txt.